 This guide provides an overview of the kindergarten placement process for students who need school-aged special education services, including more detailed information on eligibility, referral, evaluations, Turning 5 IEP meeting, kindergarten placements, and what to do if a placement is inappropriate.

-Tips for how to troubleshoot and resolve some of the most frequent issues with transportation services for NYC students.
+Below are tips for how to troubleshoot and resolve some of the most frequent issues with transportation services for NYC students.